luizfernandorg/TodoListV1/README.md

-Only one environment variable is in use in this project, the variable is PORT, the default value is 4000, this the variable is used by Express to listen on this PORT or 3000 if the variable does exist.
+Only one environment variable is in use in this project, the variable is PORT, the default value is 4000, this the variable is used by Express to listen on this PORT or 3000 if the variable doesn't exist.

 ### How to use
 ````